 A distributed workforce is a workforce that extends beyond the traditional office environment.
-The concept of distributed enterprise workforce is on the rise as the power of the World Wide Web and technology brings in the desired flexibility to connect virtually.
+The concept of a distributed enterprise workforce is on the rise, especially in recent times.
+The power of the technology brings in the desired flexibility to connect virtually.

-But with the physical distance and mismatching time zones, a new problem is rearing its head: How do businesses increase employee engagement & ensure they are satisfied?
+But with the physical distance and mismatching time zones, a new problem is rearing its head.
+How do businesses increase employee engagement & assure their contentment?

 There are tangible reasons for doing this.
 Research highlights the fact that a highly engaged workforce is about 21% more profitable.

 What is Employee Engagement & Satisfaction?

 Simply put, a satisfied employee means that an individual is happy with their job.
 On the other side, an engaged employee feels invested and valued within the organization and sometimes goes the extra mile to meet their roles & responsibilities.

 When an organization conducts an employee engagement survey and applies the results for workplace satisfaction in a distributed workforce setup, increased productivity and employee retention are the key results.

 In her TEDx talk, Claudia Williams refers to how putting employees in the front seat can be the best business strategy for a business:

 So, what are the employee engagement strategies while promoting a distributed workforce?
 Let’s get the ball rolling.